-Some evidence suggests that Alzheimer’s may be triggered or driven by an infectious agent or microbial mechanism.
+Intriguing evidence suggests Alzheimer’s disease may have a link to infectious diseases or a microbial mechanism.
 Could this be the missing link to lead to a cure for Alzheimer’s disease?

 about the funders

 The Benter Foundation was founded in 2007 to help communities and individuals thrive.
 Since then, the Foundation has invested to advance a more livable Pittsburgh, emphasizing the city’s urban core.
-Reaching beyond Pittsburgh, the Foundation supports peace building efforts and innovators who create new knowledge to tackle large scale issues.
-Path breaking solutions are needed in health challenges like Alzheimer’s disease and opioid abuse.
-The Benter Foundation believes that the battle against Alzheimer’s will be won through innovative scientific research
+Reaching beyond Pittsburgh, the Foundation supports peace-building efforts and innovators who create new knowledge to tackle large scale issues.
+Path-breaking solutions are needed in health challenges like Alzheimer’s disease and opioid abuse.
+The Benter Foundation believes that the battle against Alzheimer’s will be won through innovative scientific research.

 In 2022 we awarded more than $2.2 million in grant funds to researchers investigating possible links between infectious diseases and the causation of Alzheimer’s disease.
 Chosen from among 78 exceptional applications, 16 awardees received grants ranging from $30,000 for fellows or early-career investigators to obtain preliminary data to $250,000 for established investigators who have already developed initial research.
 The grant funds will be used to initiate or expand their research.